 5. Mid-back Mobility

-When I was in PT last summer/fall I was told that I was really stiff in my mid-back.
+I’ve been told by PTs in the past that I’m really stiff in my mid-back.
 If you don’t have enough motion in one area, you will have too much motion in another area.
 This was the theory behind my SI joint issues.
 My PT showed me a few mobility exercises to loosen up my back.
 They are very similar to what is shared in this post: Middle Back Mobility

 6. Ankle Mobility